Technology / Networking

 An Overview of Black vs Gray vs White Box Testing [VIDEO]

 In this video, Keith Barker covers black, gray, and white box testing as it relates to vulnerability scanning and penetration testing.
-He clarifies the difference between box testing and hat testing.
-For example, how black box penetration testing is an entirely different concept from black hat activity.
+He clarifies the difference between box testing and hat testing, meaning how black box penetration testing is an entirely different concept from black hat activity.

-Organizations looking for certainty that their security practices are up to snuff often choose to do penetration tests.
-Doing a penetration test can reveal security holes before an attacker can find them.
-Pen tests can find vulnerabilities in an entire network or specific computer programs.
-They can also provide lots of metrics and data that security teams can use for mitigating future vulnerabilities.
+Organizations looking to ensure their security practices are up to snuff often choose to conduct penetration tests.
+These tests can reveal security holes before an attacker can find them and provide lots of metrics and data that security teams can use to mitigate future vulnerabilities.

-When you're doing a test against a system — and that could be against a network or against a specific application running on a server — there are different categories of testing that can be done.
-Like with broader software testing, the different categories of penetration testing reveal different things about the network being tested.
-Those categories are black box, white box, and gray box tests.
+When you're testing a system—and that could be against a network or a specific application running on a server—different categories of testing can be done.
+Like with broader software testing, the various categories of penetration testing reveal other things about the network being tested.
+As we've discussed, those categories are black box, white box, and gray box tests.

-The tests reveal different things about a network or system, and knowing what you're trying to uncover is important before selecting which box test you'll undertake.
+Each test reveals different things about a network or system, and knowing what you're trying to uncover is essential before selecting which box test you'll undertake.
 Are you interested in the functional aspects and requirements of your security procedures, or are you looking to validate the internal structure of your underlying security-based code?

-Are you looking for the equivalent of a security guard patrolling the doors and windows of the building, or are you looking for a full-blown and thorough investigation, equivalent to doing background checks on each employee and studying building blueprints for vulnerable areas?
-The former is a black box test, the latter is closer to white box testing.
+Are you looking for the equivalent of a security guard patrolling the building's doors and windows, or are you looking for a full-blown and thorough investigation, equivalent to doing background checks on each employee and studying building blueprints for vulnerable areas?
+The former is a black box test, while the latter is closer to white box testing.

 Are White Box Testing and White Hat Hacking the Same Thing?

 White hat hacking refers to an authorized individual attempting to uncover security vulnerabilities.
-That's not the same thing as white box testing, which refers to testing for vulnerabilities with full knowledge of the target network.
+It's not the same as white box testing, which involves testing for vulnerabilities with full knowledge of the target network.

-But it is sort of a square-rectangle comparison.
-A white hat hacker uses tools to investigate and discover a target network, then test the network in an authorized fashion.
-A white box test involves full access and knowledge of a system before they begin.
-So a white hat hacker could be but doesn't necessarily have to be operating in a white box testing environment.
+But it is a square-rectangle comparison.
+A white hat hacker uses tools to investigate and discover a target network and then test the network in an authorized fashion.
+A white box test involves full access and knowledge of a system before it begins, so a white hat hacker could be operating in a white box testing environment.
+Still, it doesn't necessarily have to be.

 Wrapping Up